unjs/website/content/5.blog/2023-08-15-h3-towards-the-edge-of-the-web.md

 ## Typed Event Handler Requests

-You can now define H3 event types using new generic type support.
+H3 now supports defining event types using new generic type support.

-When typing, request utilities will be aware of the event input types.

-This also unblocks us to improve types `$fetch` handlers in upstream frameworks.
+When you define types, request utilities will be aware of the event input types.
+This enhancenment also allows us to enhance type safety for `$fetch` handlers in upstream frameworks like [Nitro](https://nitro.unjs.io/) and [Nuxt](https://nuxt.com/).

 ```ts
 export default eventHandler<{ body: { name: string }; query: { id: string } }>(